smaassen/niryo_one_tester/README.md

 ## Included nodes
 ### simple_command_node
-An example node that walks you through simple commands like got to pose (rpy, or qutarniion) and close/open gripper
+An example node that walks you through simple commands like move to pose (rpy, or qutarniion) and close/open gripper

 ## Run code